Paul Ji: Concerts

 Played Liszt 2 with the ECSO, conducted by Leandro Silvera, in the Barbican Complex.

 Prodiges

-In 2019, he won the Prodiges Season 6 competition.
+On January 2, 2020, he won season 6 of the French classical music talent show Prodiges, for which he was in the musicians category.
 In the semi-final, he played the Tchaikovsky's Piano Concerto No. 1, moving to the finals where he played Chopin's Polonaise No. 6 Opus 53.
 He won the competition and was awarded the trophy from concert pianist Lang Lang, with prize money of 10 thousand euros.

 He was awarded the distinction of Bellifontain d’honneur from the mayor of Fontainebleau.